munich-ml/streamlit_db_browser/README.md

 - cumsum + diff function
   - leads to different units like `kW *time`, `kW /time`
 - plotly selector `lines`, `markers` or `lines+markers`
+- apply black-list for entities that are discontinoued

 # Moving docker to the Raspi
 __Prerequisite__: Install Docker on the Raspi acc. to: [Docker installation on Debian](https://docs.docker.com/engine/install/debian/)